Isis-Yamel/Front-Challenge-MELI/README.md

 ### Server side
 - Use babel for optimized production bundle and chunks (change npm scripts as well)
-- Authentication middlewre with JWT
+- Authentication middlewre with JWT in a separate file
 - Error handling middleware, reference here: [error middleware](https://dev.to/qbentil/how-to-write-custom-error-handler-middleware-in-expressjs-using-javascript-29j1)